IndrajeetPatil/Advanced-R-exercises/_book/Quotation.md

 **Q4.** How are `exprs(a)` and `exprs(a = )` different?
 Think about both the input and the output.

-**A4.** The key difference here is that the former will return an unnamed list, while the latter will return a named list.
+**A4.** The key difference between `exprs(a)` and `exprs(a = )` is that the former will return an unnamed list, while the latter will return a named list.
 This is because the former is interpreted as an unnamed argument, while the latter a named argument.

 ```r